 When I returned home, after being away for 3 months, I was exhausted!
 And while I was never a gardener, I came home to all my plants being seriously neglected!
-My husband was traveling up and down the coast to be with me on the weekends, but neglected my plants.
+My husband traveled up and down the coast to be with me on the weekends but neglected my plants.

-So one day, a week after I returned back from work, I was thinking to myself, “I gotta throw out those dead plants.”
-I began walking up to the plant, when I spotted a caterpillar on a long skinny stalk!
-I looked closer, and spotted 3 more!!!
+So one day, a week after I returned from work, I was thinking to myself, “I gotta throw out those dead plants.”
+I began walking up to the plant when I spotted a caterpillar on a long skinny stalk!
+I looked closer and spotted 3 more!!!
 My daughter asked me what I was looking at.
 I told her I had 4 caterpillars on this stalk.
 She took a closer look, and spotted 9 more caterpillars!!!
 The main plant in the pot had died!
 But a milkweed grew in its place!
-Milkweed = monarchs!!!!!
+Milkweed = monarchs!

-I took a picture of this barren stalk (the caterpillars had devoured it) and asked my girl friend, what type of plant this was.
-She confirmed it was a milkweed!!!
+I took a picture of this barren stalk (the caterpillars had devoured it) and asked my girlfriend, what type of plant this was.
+She confirmed it was milkweed!!!
 Unbeknownst to me, my girlfriend had spoken to my husband after my mother passed, offering to make me a butterfly garden in my mother’s memory.
 My husband knows my history of killing plants and kindly turned down the offer.
-But when I saw these caterpillars, I asked her if her offer was still good, and fortunately for me she said yes.
+But when I saw these caterpillars, I asked her if her offer was still good, and fortunately for me, she said yes.

 Coincidence or God?
 I say God!!!!!!